1957-1976 Longhorn Women’s Sports-The Struggle for equality

 Donna Lopiano is hired as the first Women’s Athletic Director.
 The History of Lopiano’s reign as Women’s Athletic Director is chronicled in the “Pioneer” page under “Donna Lopiano” and “Athletic Director.
 Please click on https://www.texaslsn.org/donna-lopiano to learn more about Donna Lopiano.

-Retha Swindell is the first Texas Woman’s black player; first Longhorn All American in Basketball, and first black captain.
+Retha Swindell is the first black Texas women’s basketball player, the first Longhorn All-American in Basketball, and the first black captain.

 Similar Posts